Snowden International School

 40% quiz average

 at least 2-4 quizzes are given within a term/quarter.
-Quizzes may be given at the end of each lesson/unit, and may be retaken after school more than once before the end of the term.
+Quizzes may be given at the end of each lesson/unit and may be retaken after school more than once before the end of the term.
 Sometimes a project will replace a quiz or test, and projects will be assessed by rubrics.

 35% every worksheet/assignment, which varies in numbers for a different level of classes.
 Worksheets are students’ obligations that they must do.
-Failing to hand in a complete worksheet in 5 days will result in grade reduction.
+Failing to hand in a completed worksheet in 5 days will result in a grade reduction.
 Worksheets/assignments may be completed in class or at home according to the teacher’s instructions.
 Incomplete worksheet/assignment receives no credits.
 Every assignment will be corrected and returned to students in a timely manner.
 Neat handwriting of Chinese characters is required for all students.

-25% class participation including physical presence and note taking
+25% class participation including physical presence and note-taking

 Late Work Policy

 Students have 5 days to complete a worksheet counting from the day when it’s assigned.
 On a 100 point scale, late work will lose 1 point per day.
 For example, a perfect score worksheet is five days late, it will be only credited for 95 points.

 Students' academic expectations:

 a notebook, a folder, pen and 150 index cards

 Ni Hao I An Introduction to Chinese by ChinaSoft